kalvinparker/KSyP.tech_old/index.md

 Trying to protect you IT systems and identify and manage risks can be a min field to navigate.
 KSyP.tech empowers you to navigate every stage of the IT security risk management process.
 Our comprehensive website provides:

-**Actionable resources and advice** tailored to your specific environment (cloud, on-premise, hybrid).
+1. **Actionable resources and advice** tailored to your specific environment (personal, cloud, on-premise).
-**Explorations of leading applications** to help you build a robust security strategy.
+2. **Explorations of leading applications** to help you build a robust security strategy.
-**Guidance through each step** of the risk management process, from identification to mitigation.
+3. **Guidance through each step** of the risk management process, from identification to mitigation.

 With our guidance, you can proactively identify vulnerabilities, prioritize risks, and implement effective controls to safeguard your data. **Keep Secure, you-will-be Protected**.